-A bill may be recommitted or amended in accordance with these rules at any time before its passage.
-Bills shall be placed in the Orders of the Day in the order in which they have been given their first reading, and shall be taken therefrom in accordance with Rule 41.
-When a House bill is in the Orders of the Day, it shall be in order on motion of the author to substitute for it an identical Senate bill which is in the Calendar of the House.

-No bill shall be taken from the Orders of the Day unless it shall have been printed and previously distributed to members.
-No bill, amendment, or committee substitute relating to congressional or legislative redistricting shall be taken from the Orders of the Day unless it shall have been verified by Legislative Research Commission staff using the Commission's redistricting software, for plan integrity and geographic integrity.
-The verification shall be evidenced by the Legislative Record summary notation "PLAN INTEGRITY VERIFIED" and the "Geographic Integrity Verified" notation on amendments.
+- 1 retention of any bill in the Consent Calendar or Consent Orders, or upon the filing of a - 2 floor amendment to the bill, the bill shall cease to be so considered and shall be placed in - 3 the Regular Calendar or Regular Orders as provided in these rules. - 4 Rule 58.
+Orders of the Day.
+When a bill has had its second reading it shall be - 5 placed in the Orders of the Day, or be recommitted, and when next reached in the House - 6 it shall be ready for recommitment, or to be read a third time and placed upon its passage, - 7 and the Speaker shall so announce to the House. - A bill may be recommitted or amended in accordance with these rules at any time - 9 before its passage.
+Bills shall be placed in the Orders of the Day in the order in which - they have been given their first reading, and shall be taken therefrom in accordance with - Rule 41.
+When a House bill is in the Orders of the Day, it shall be in order on motion of - the author to substitute for it an identical Senate bill which is in the Calendar of the - House. - No bill shall be taken from the Orders of the Day unless it shall have been printed - and previously distributed to members.
+No bill, amendment, or committee substitute - 16 relating to congressional or legislative redistricting shall be taken from the Orders of the - 17 Day unless it shall have been verified by Legislative Research Commission staff using the - 18 Commission's redistricting software, for plan integrity and geographic integrity.
+The - 19 verification shall be evidenced by the Legislative Record summary notation "PLAN - 20 INTEGRITY VERIFIED" and the "Geographic Integrity Verified" notation on - amendments. - Rule 59.

-Rule 59.
 Final Passage.
-When a House bill has been amended in the Senate and the House has concurred in the amendment, or a Senate bill has been amended in the House, but the Senate refuses to concur, and the House recedes from its amendment, the bill shall immediately be placed upon its passage.
+When a House bill has been amended in the Senate and - 23 the House has concurred in the amendment, or a Senate bill has been amended in the - House, but the Senate refuses to concur, and the House recedes from its amendment, the - bill shall immediately be placed upon its passage. - Rule 60.

-Rule 60.
 Amendments to Bills.
-All amendments offered shall be on sheets with a proper heading printed in black, furnished by the Commission staff, and shall bear the signature of the members offering the same.
+All amendments offered shall be on sheets with a - 27 proper heading printed in black, furnished by the Commission staff, and shall bear the signature and aistrict number of the members offering the same.
 An amendment prepared for one member but signed by another shall be considered the amendment of the member signing the amendment.
 All amendments shall give the proper page and line of the printed bill.
 An original and six copies of each amendment shall be introduced.
-No amendment shall be in order that is not germane to the matter under consideration and unless it shall have been printed and previously distributed by the Clerk to members at least one legislative day prior to consideration of the bill or resolution; and the Speaker, when the question is raised, shall rule as to the admissibility of the proposed amendment, subject to appeal to the House.
+No amendment shall be in order that is not germane to the matter under consideration and unless it shall have been printed and previously distributed by the Clerk to members at least one legislative day prior to consideration of the bill or resolution; and the Speaker when the question is raised, shall rule as to the admissibility of the proposed amendment subject to appeal to the House.